How would the proposed Humboldt offshore wind project affect whales and other marine mammals?

 Humpback whale (Megaptera novaeangliae) tail flip.

-Potential vessel strikes (4) associated with turbine construction and maintenance are the largest threat to whales from Humboldt’s proposed offshore wind project.
+Potential vessel strikes (10) associated with increased vessel traffic in support of turbine construction and maintenance are likely one of the largest threats to whales and other marine mammals from Humboldt’s proposed offshore wind project.
 Anytime vessels are moving through the ocean, there is a risk of potential collisions with marine mammals.
-To mitigate these risks, the California Coastal Commission has set a 10-knot speed limit (5) for all ships associated with offshore wind, and is requiring all vessels to have trained “protected species observers” to monitor for whales and other at-risk species.
-These precautions are more stringent than those placed on fishing and shipping vessels.
+To mitigate these risks, we must know more about the distribution and abundance of marine mammals using the areas targeted for offshore wind development.
+This is a critical step to mitigating potential harm.
+In addition, the California Coastal Commission has set a 10-knot speed limit (11) for all ships associated with offshore wind, and is requiring all vessels to have trained “protected species observers” to monitor for whales and other at-risk species.
+These precautions are more stringent than those placed on fishing and shipping vessels currently operating off the coast of Humboldt.
+Listen to this informative report on the “Complicated Truths About Offshore Wind and Right Whales” (5) by the Science Friday team.

 A humpback whale entangled in fishing gear.